JohnRDOrazio/SimpleAPI/README.md

 The SimpleAPI aims to jumpstart your simple API implementation, removing the initial overhead of defining the basics of handling request headers and response headers.

+The SimpleAPI is compliant with the HTTP2 protocol.

 ## Minimum PHP version
 The SimpleAPI requires a minimum PHP version of [7.4](https://www.php.net/releases/7_4_0.php), seeing that it makes use of typed properties in order to have consistency throughout the codebase.